 Fairly innocuous, wouldn’t you think?
 This is the reply I got from The Ritz:

-Thank you for your email to Jackie, which she has passed onto me.
+Thank you for your email to xxx, which she has passed onto me.

 Your novel sounds like it is going to be very interesting but unfortunately The Ritz will not be able to participate it in.
 We do not want our brand to be presented as snotty or turning people away, no matter how politely.